batistagroup/qflux/CONTRIBUTING.md

    git push
    ```

 > 📌 All documentation should be concise and **not a copy-paste of manuscripts or tutorials**.
 Use clear markdown formatting.
-For ease of editing, use VSCode, jupyter nobeooks or vim with mkdocs serve.
+For ease of editing, you can use your favorite markdown editor, IDE, or Jupyter Notebooks to write your initial markdown and then refine/ensure everything renders properly by using your favorite text-editor with the live interactive preview server created via `mkdocs serve`.

 ---